microsoft/Reactors/workshop-resources/emerging-tech/Blockchain_2/building_better_smart_contracts/introduction-to-oracles.md

 - Oracles are our connection between the digital world and the physical world.
 - Without oracles, smart contracts have much more limited application, especially in interfacing between our current web 2.0 world and the new web 3.0 world.
 - Oracles are a large part of the “real-time” data benefit of blockchain applications
-- If solved, this becomes a key part of the scalability solution… what can be offchain should be completed offchain, however we cannot do as much of that currently since we cannot guarantee “trust-worthiness” of the results
+- If solved, this becomes a key part of the scalability solution… what can be off-chain should be completed off-chain, however we cannot do as much of that currently since we cannot guarantee “trust-worthiness” of the results

 ## Main Challenges